eugenia1984/english/glossary.md

 - **on your end**: is used to refer to someone's situation or what is happening with them, often in a conversation or work context.
 For example: `Let me know if you need any help on your end`. –> This means the speaker wants to know if the other person needs help on their work or situation.

 - **odd**: is used to describe something that is unusual, strange, or unexpected.
 It often refers to something that does not fit the norm or is out of the ordinary.
-For example:

-`The system showed an odd behavior during the test.` -> Meaning the system acted different from the normal.
+For example: `The system showed an odd behavior during the test.` -> Meaning the system acted different from the normal.

-`I saw an odd pattern in the data.` -> Meaning the pattern in the data was different.

 - **organizational psychology**: is a field of psychology that studies how people interact within groups, particularly in workplace settings.
 It focuses on understanding workplace dynamics, employee behavior, and organizational structure to improve the work environment and increase productivity.